-Today’s mobile applications are by-and-large a collective effort.
+Today’s mobile applications are, by and large, a collective effort.
 An app must provide both rich functionality and business value to an organization.
 Stakeholders from marketing, DevOps, and beyond might desire daily editing access to publish content meaningful to them.
-The headless CMS is a user-friendly option for all team members regardless of technical knowledge.
+The headless CMS is user-friendly for all team members regardless of technical knowledge.

-Feel free to bring your own frontend stack in a headless environment.
-Mobile applications and web apps commonly use frameworks like React, Angular, VueJS, jQuery, and EmberJS for dynamic content rendering.
-These programming languages and libraries do the heavy lifting here, as opposed to the CMS.
+Feel free to bring your frontend stack in a headless environment.
+Mobile and web apps commonly use frameworks like React, Angular, VueJS, jQuery, and EmberJS for dynamic content rendering.
+Unlike the CMS, these programming languages and libraries do the heavy lifting here.
 That frees the headless CMS up for other core publishing tasks.

 Headless CMSes already excel at rapid editing.
-They’re also multi-channel friendly; supporting content production for internal apps, external apps, websites, and more.
-The headless approach maximizes productivity and reach—easily connecting your users with content, whether they’re on the couch, at the office, or catching public transit.
+They’re also multi-channel friendly, supporting content production for internal apps, external apps, websites, and more.
+The headless approach maximizes productivity and reaches—easily connecting your users with content, whether on the couch, at the office, or catching public transit.

 Headless also allows you to scale more effectively.
-The CMS acts as a single source of truth for your data, instead of spreading it amongst multiple locations.
+The CMS acts as a single source of truth for your data instead of spreading it amongst multiple locations.
 All members with access to that data can learn from it.
-You also don’t have to query numerous databases in order to fetch information for users.
+You also don’t have to query numerous databases to fetch user information.
 This equates to seamless functionality that feels more responsive to the user.
-Performance enhancements have been proven to markedly improve user perceptions of apps and services.
+Performance enhancements have proven to improve user perceptions of apps and services.

 While we’ve been so focused on mobile applications, it’s crucial to highlight how headless applications can also be managed via mobile devices.
 Administrators and marketers are no longer tied to on-premises machines—an indispensable advantage in a world where telecommuting is becoming mainstream.

-Whether you’re building a website, web app, managing products and services, or powering ecommerce experiences, headless CMSes are handy allies.
+Whether you’re building a website, or web app, managing products and services, or powering eCommerce experiences, headless CMSes are handy allies.

-While these toolkits can indeed be useful for building apps, they leave content management on the backburner.
+While these toolkits can be useful for building apps, they leave content management on the back burner.
 This is where an effective headless CMS can shine.

 There’s little mystery behind why headless CMSes have gained so much steam recently.
 They’re centralized, performant, secure, and welcoming to users of most backgrounds.
 Despite relying on APIs, their GUIs simplify content management for all mobile applications.
 They cut down on bloat and reduce the overhead incurred by traditional applications on resource-strapped devices.

-Whether you’re a small team or enterprise customer looking for advanced permissions control, Strapi’s headless CMS has you covered.
+Whether you’re a small team or enterprise customer looking for advanced permissions control, Strapi’s headless CMS covers you.
 Delivering your content faster and keeping it updated has never been easier.
 We invite you to give Strapi a try today.